tingxueronghua/ChartLlama-code/README.md

 ## 📖 TO-DO LIST
+- [ ] Create and open source a new chart dataset in Chinese.
 - [ ] Open source the training scripts and the dataset.
 - [ ] Open source the evaluation scripts.
 - [ ] Open source the evaluation dataset.